ponylang/rfcs/text/0000-http-streaming.md

 # How We Teach This

-HTTP streaming and Chunked Transfer Encoding are parts of the HTTP standard.
+HTTP streaming and Chunked Transfer Encoding are parts of the HTTP standard so we do not to describe that.

-Existing documentation for the HTTP package is sparse, coming entirely from the source code doc strings.
-So the doucmentation will update automatically.
-Adding more will be an improvement, especially in describing *how* to use the package, rather than just a list of types and functions.
-The example might be improved to use the new features.
+Most of the stdlib packages have no external documentation beyond the automatically generated web pages that get extracted from the doc-strings.
+But in the source code there is sometimes quite extensive information in comments.
+For example, net/TCPConnection has a long discussion of how backpressure works.
+Some files even have little examples in them.
+That would be easy enough.

+Updating the examples/httpserver and client code could go a long way.

+HTTP servers can get pretty complicated.
+I don't know that we want to get into all the ways that a whole Server can be written, with dispatching of URL fragments, etc. yet.
+I have used the cowboy http package in Erlang, and it had an extensive pattern matching/dispatch function.

 # How We Test This